Skip to content

 Tips to Avoid Liquidation on Binance

-Limits your loss to the margin assigned to that specific position.
+Use Isolated Margin to limit your loss to the margin assigned to that specific position.

-Keep your margin ratio below 80% at all times.
+Monitor Margin Ratio — keep your margin ratio below 80% at all times.

 Frequently Asked Questions